openrewrite/rewrite-docs/reference/recipes/java/spring/boot3/upgradespringboot_3_0.md

 **org.openrewrite.java.spring.boot3.UpgradeSpringBoot\_3\_0**

 _Migrate applications to the latest Spring Boot 3.0 release.
 This recipe will modify an application's build files, make changes to deprecated/preferred APIs, and migrate configuration settings that have changes between versions.
-This recipe will also chain additional framework migrations (Spring Framework, Spring Data, etc) that are required as part of the migration to Spring Boot 2.7.
+This recipe will also chain additional framework migrations (Spring Framework, Spring Data, etc) that are required as part of the migration to Spring Boot 2.7._
-Migrating a Spring Boot application across major versions can be a complex task.
-Not every part of the  process can be automated, and not everything that possibly could be automated is.
-We recommend first running each of the minor version upgrades individually, making any manual changes which may be required.
-When you  have a working spring-boot 2.7.x application, then run this recipe to migrate to 3.0._

 ### Tags